Stranger Things Fans Were Wrong About AI: The Young Joyce Actress Is Just That Good

 This whole situation captures something important about where we are right now.
 We’ve gotten so used to AI being everywhere that we’re starting to see it even when it’s not there.

 That’s not entirely bad.
 Being skeptical about what’s real versus generated is probably healthy.
-Deepfakes are a genuine concern, and questioning what we see makes sense.
-I talk about this more in our guide on how AI is changing how we consume content.
+Deepfakes are a real concern, and questioning what we see makes sense.
+I talk about this more in our guide on getting started with AI tools.

 But there’s also something lost when our default assumption is “computer made this” rather than “person made this.”
 Birdy gave a performance good enough that millions of viewers were convinced it couldn’t be real.
 That’s impressive.
 Her work deserves recognition as actual acting, not as a tech demo.